 Kids carry food and snacks to school in various ways, some of which are not eco-friendly.
 Invest in reusable containers to reduce waste.
 Single-use paper or plastic baggies are not ideal for the waste-free lunch lifestyle.

-You can buy large or small containers depending on how much food your kids take to school for lunch.
+You can buy large or small eco-friendly lunchboxes designed just for packed lunches, depending on how much food your kids take to school for lunch.
 A full meal is better in a stainless steel or bamboo lunch box, especially bento-style boxes.
 But if it's just sandwiches, you can pack those in reusable snack bags or beeswax wraps as alternatives to plastic wrap.